Virtual Record Treasury of Ireland

 What can I find here?

-There are three aspects to this gold seam:
+There are four aspects to this gold seam:

 New and Enhanced Cataloguing:

-• It is more than a century since the Calendars for State Papers Ireland for Charles II’s reign were published.
-We are repurposing our predecessors’ efforts for the twenty-first century by revising the cataloguing of approximately 20,000 items, ensuring that entries are fit for purpose for modern researchers.
+• It is more than a century since the Calendars for State Papers, Ireland for Charles II’s reign were published, providing printed summaries of the original manuscript collection housed at The National Archives, Kew.
+We are repurposing our predecessors’ efforts for the twenty-first century by revising the cataloguing of approximately 22,000 items, ensuring that entries are fit for purpose for modern researchers.
+This includes adding new descriptions for thousands of letters that previously had none.

 Images

-• Images for approximately 20,000 items will allow researchers digital access to original records
+• Images for approximately 22,000 items provide researchers with digital access to original records held at The National Archives UK (TNA) at Kew, London.

 Transcriptions

-• We have employed Transkribus, a machine-generated transcription platform that creates transcriptions based on its assessment of the handwriting in each letter.
+• We have employed Transkribus, a machine-generated transcription platform that creates transcriptions based on its assessment of the handwriting in each letter, which in turn makes the content searchable on the VRTI.